RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/what-is-retrodeck.md

 # What is RetroDECK?

-Instead of having several different software on your system for a variety of emulators and frontends you only need to have one: RetroDECK.
+Instead of having several different software on your system for a variety of emulators and frontends you only need one: RetroDECK.

 RetroDECK is a [EmulationStation Desktop Edition](https://es-de.org) (ES-DE) powered flatpak application that thanks to its framework it builds-in and manage a variety of emulators and other software that allows you to play your favorite retro (and even not-so-retro) games in one complete package.